US Horse Racing Tips: Best bets from Saratoga on Wednesday

 Join to place betsJoin today

-Nick Shiambouros was on the mark yesterday when his advice Alfatei won at Parx.
-Nick returns with two selections from the fantastic meeting at Saratoga...
+Parx was abandoned yesterday due to heavy rain.
+Nick Shiambouros returns with two selections from the Wednesday card at Saratoga...

-"I think the drop to five and a half furlongs will suit her down to the ground as she has plenty of speed in her pedigree"
+"The third place finisher has since won, giving the form a nice boost"

 You can now bet without leaving Betting.Betfair with our brand new on-site betslip for Exchange markets.
 You'll see the Exchange back and lay prices at the end of articles - simply login and place your bets as you would do on the main Exchange site